Nonparametric methods controlling the median of the false discovery proportion: Introduction

 \subsection{Setup of this paper}

-In Section \ref{secexisting}, we review some existing settings where nonparametric methods are useful.
-After discussing the case of a single hypothesis in Section \ref{secsingle}, in Section \ref{secexm} we discuss multiple testing and the method SAM, which is the main nonparametric competitor for FDP estimation.
+In Sections \ref{secexm} and \ref{secsingle} we review some existing settings where nonparametric methods are useful.
+Examples of tests for a single hypothesis are in Section \ref{secsingle}.
+In Section \ref{secexm} we discuss multiple testing and the method SAM, which is the main nonparametric competitor for FDP estimation.

-After introducing our main assumption in Section \ref{secmainas}, in Sections \ref{secnovel}-\ref{secet} we discuss median unbiased estimation of the FDP.
-For the case of one-sided testing---e.g., noninferiority testing---a novel method for median unbiased estimation of the FDP is in Section \ref{secdefnov}.
-Its admissibility is established in Section \ref{secctad} and the method is conceptually compared to SAM in Section B of the Supplement.
+After introducing our main assumption in Section \ref{secmainas}, in Section \ref{secfdpest} we discuss median unbiased estimation of the FDP.
+For the case of one-sided testing---e.g., noninferiority testing---a novel method for median unbiased estimation of the FDP is in Section \ref{secnovel}.
+Its admissibility is established in Section \ref{secctad} and the method is conceptually compared to SAM in Section \ref{seccompSAM}.
 Section \ref{secet} defines a median unbiased FDP estimator for the case of equivalence testing.

 In Section \ref{secfdx} we discuss \emph{control} of the median of the FDP, i.e., methods which guarantee that $\mathbb{P}(FDP\leq \gamma)\geq 0.5$.
-The novel mFDP controlling method is discussed in Section \ref{seckorn} and implemented in the R package \verb|mFDP| \citp{hemerik2025mfdp}.
+The novel mFDP controlling method is discussed in Section \ref{seckorn} and implemented in the R package \verb|mFDP| \citp{hemerik2026mfdp}.
 This method builds on our median unbiased FDP estimates from Section \ref{secnovel} (directional testing) and Section \ref{secet} (equivalence testing).
 A link to the procedure in \citt{hemerik2024flexible} is discussed in Section \ref{secflex}.
-That method provides the flexibility of choosing $\gamma$ post hoc, but is less powerful than our novel method.
+That method provides the flexibility of choosing $\gamma$ post hoc, but is less powerful for mFDP control than the novel method.
 Section \ref{secsim} contains simulation and data analysis results.
 We end with a Discussion.